Being creative and resourceful with money helps you get through the hard times.

 Run a garage sale online through e-commerce websites for selling second-hand items.
 You can list your items on Carousell (formerly OLX), Shopee, and Facebook Marketplace.
 It’s also a good idea to join buy-and-sell groups on Facebook, where people might be interested in buying your items.

-3. Create and sell crafts.
+3. Create and sell crafts

-There’s a market for handmade goods such as shirts, bags, accessories, phone cases, home decors, artworks, and even decorative face masks.
+There’s a market for handmade goods such as shirts, bags, accessories, phone cases, home decor, artworks, and even decorative face masks.
 People buy them for personal use or as gifts to family and friends.

-How to Earn Money Online by Selling Digital Products.
+How To Earn Money Online by Selling Digital Products

-1. Publish ebooks.
+1. Publish ebooks

-In this day and age when it’s so easy to access information through search engines, you might be skeptical about making money through an ebook business.
+In this day and age, when it’s so easy to access information through search engines, you might be skeptical about making money through an ebook business.

-Selling ebooks is a good passive income source if you cover topics that people would want to read about—something that helps them improve their lives.
+Selling ebooks is a good passive income source if you cover topics people want to read about—something that helps them improve their lives.
 Among the best-selling genres for self-published authors are personal finance, business, health and fitness, relationships, and self-help.

 Choose a topic you’re knowledgeable and experienced in, and then provide your ideas, techniques, and solutions.
 Help your readers solve their problems related to the topic.